rl-language/rlc/README.md

 ### Try it!

-At the moment we provide binaries only for linux x64.
+At the moment we provide binaries only for linux x64 and windows x64.

 ```
 pip install rl_language